coyclayton/papillon135acm/LifeCycles/Reservation Life Cycle.md

 ## Reservation State Chart

-refactoir with decision of res > 0 or Dispositioned other
+refactor with decision of res > 0 or Dispositioned other
 ```mermaid
 stateDiagram-v2
 	classDef deepBlue fill:#998CCA,margin:15px